 If you have more than one child, be sure to add your child’s name and the date to the back of their little feet craft so you will be able to reminisce in the future!
 The best part is they make cute family DIY gifts for your children to be able to give to their friends and family.

+This footprint snowman craft not only captures a child’s footprint but also allows for artistic expression and creativity.
 Has your child ever made handprint crafts or footprint crafts before?
 I love when my kiddos make these type of crafts.
 They are so special!
 Give this craft a try the next time your child wants to craft with paint!
 Do you think your child will enjoy this footprint art?